ginkgo-project/ginkgo/INSTALL.md

 + GINKGO_DEVEL_TOOLS=ON:
   [git-cmake-format](https://github.com/gflegar/git-cmake-format) is our CMake helper for code formatting.
++ GINKGO_BUILD_HWLOC=ON:
+  [hwloc](https://www.open-mpi.org/projects/hwloc) to help us to control cores and devices.

-By default, Ginkgo uses the internal version of each package.
+Usually, Ginkgo uses the internal version of each package.
 For each of the packages `GTEST`, `GFLAGS`, `RAPIDJSON` and `CAS`, it is possible to force Ginkgo to try to use an external version of a package.
 For this, Ginkgo provides two ways to find packages.
-To rely on the CMake `find_package` command, use the CMake option `-DGINKGO_USE_EXTERNAL_<package>=ON`.
+To rely on the CMake `find_package` command, use the CMake option `-DGINKGO_USE_EXTERNAL_<package>=ON`. `HWLOC` always looks for system `HWLOC` first currently.
 Note that, if the external packages were not installed to the default location, the CMake option `-DCMAKE_PREFIX_PATH=<path-list>` needs to be set to the semicolon (`;`) separated list of install paths of these external packages.
 For more Information, see the [CMake documentation for